roymm/rOBOlympics/README.md

 # rOBOlympics
-A scoreboard for the nationa robotics olympics
+A scoreboard for the national robotics olympics